godotengine/godot-docs/learning/step_by_step/your_first_game.rst

 Select the middle one ("Add Point") and draw the path by clicking to add the points shown.
 To have the points snap to the grid, make sure "Use Snap" is checked.
-This option can be found under the "Edit" button to the left of the Path2D buttons.
+This option can be found under the "Snapping Options" button to the left of the Path2D buttons.
+It appears as a series of three vertical dots.

 .. image:: img/draw_path2d.png